RudraNilBasu/DS-Lab/README.md

 # Data Structure Lab
 Collection of codes written in Data Structure Lab, in my 3rd Semester in my undergraduate course.
 All the codes are arranged according to the Day number in which the problems were given.
+Details of each questions are provided in the Readme file in the folder.

 ###Topics Covered
 *  Merging (without sorting), Base address calculation and Inserting and deleting items at any position